pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 }
 ```

 ## Step 4.
-Configure Pairing Mode for Tagging and Testing
+Configure Pairing Mode for tagging and testing

 For additional information see: <a href="https://support.pendo.io/hc/en-us/articles/360033609651-Tagging-Mobile-Pages#HowtoTagaPage" target="_blank">page tagging</a>
 and <a href="https://support.pendo.io/hc/en-us/articles/360033487792-Creating-a-Mobile-Guide#test-guide-on-device-0-6" target="_blank">guide testing</a>.